 It's worth it.
 Training your children is work.
 Let's just be honest.
 That's why a lot of parents don't do it.
 But it is worth it.
 It will produce good fruit for you.
-If you plant and nurture the seed of your children, in time harvest is guaranteed.
+If you plant and nurture the seed of your children, in time, harvest is guaranteed.
 Harvest time is happy time.

 Parents keep your eyes on the prize.
-It seems like childhood lasts forever when you are in the middle of it, but life is short.
+It seems as though childhood lasts forever when you are in the middle of it, but life is short.
 Take the time to invest in your children.
 The day is coming when they will humiliate the devil and his plan.
 When that happens, I promise it will make you very happy.

 Adapted from Devil-Proof Your Family by Ken and Trudi Blount, copyright 2015, published by Charisma House.
-This book will show you how to partner with the Holy Spirit to raise godly children, build unity with your spouse, and position your marriage for blessing.
-To order your copy click here.
+This book will show you how to partner with the Holy Spirit to raise godly children, build unity with your spouse and position your marriage for blessing.
+To order your copy, click here.